GiovineItalia/Gadfly.jl/doc/index.md

 This is a new and fairly complex piece of software.
-[Filing an issue](https://github.com/dcjones/Gadfly.jl/issues/new) to report a bug, counterintuitive behavior, or even to request a feature is extremely valuable in helping me prioritize what to work on, so don't hestitate.
+[Filing an issue](https://github.com/dcjones/Gadfly.jl/issues/new) to report a bug, counterintuitive behavior, or even to request a feature is extremely valuable in helping me prioritize what to work on, so don't hesitate.